For the average person who wants to lose weight

 Cooking can mean using heat, but also putting the vegetables (including fruits) through a blender in order to break their fiber.

 For best results, this amount of vegetables should replace the majority of foods rich in refined carbohydrates that you are most likely eating now.
-While seeds contain a large percentage of carbohydrates, their fiber content dramatically reduces their effect.
+While seeds contain a large percentage of carbohydrates, their fiber content dramatically reduces the carbohydrate's effect.

 What about fried foods?